 Clean-In-Place

-CIP vessels are sized based on process water supply rates, circuit volumes and consideration of downstream equipment.
-Additional wash or rinse recovery vessels can also be used to increase flexibility and reduce waste in cleaning operations.
+CIP vessels are sized based on process water supply rates, circuit volumes and of downstream equipment cleaning specifications.
+Additional wash or rinse recovery vessels may be used to increase flexibility and reduce waste in cleaning operations.

-CIP supply pumps are selected to provide sufficient flow and pressure as dictated by downstream equipment.
-Return pumps circulate cleaning and rinse solutions back to the CIP system and may be configured as stationary or portable assemblies.
+CIP supply pumps are configured to provide the required flow and pressure to properly clean downstream equipment.
+Return pumps circulate detergent and rinse solutions back to the CIP system and can be stationary or portable assemblies.

-Heat exchangers adjust and maintain CIP solution temperatures as required to meet specification.
+Heat exchangers adjust and maintain CIP solution temperature set points.
 Steam and electric options are available.
 Each heating system is custom-sized based on available utilities, required performance and governing standards.

-CIP valves can vary dramatically based on industry standards and customer preference.
-We review options for style, configuration and manufacturer to provide each customer an opportunity to evaluate their optimal solution.
+CIP valve styles vary dramatically depending on industry standards, process specifics and customer preference.
+We can present various scenarios for valve style, configuration and manufacturer to provide each customer an opportunity to evaluate options.

-CIP systems typically utilize analytical instrumentation to verify detergent concentration, confirm rinses and monitor other parameters including conductivity, pH, and total organic carbon (TOC).
+CIP systems typically utilize analytical instrumentation including conductivity, pH, and total organic carbon (TOC) to verify detergent concentration, confirm rinses and monitor other process conditions.

-IPEC control systems are configured for the specific requirements of each project, utilizing customer-preferred components, communication protocols, hardware or software.
+IPEC control systems are configured for the specific requirements of each project, utilizing customer-preferred components, communication protocols, hardware and software.

 IPEC automation systems are developed for each specific process with local PLCs or distributed I/O to allow remote operation via supervisory controllers.
 Local record-keeping/reporting functionality is available for regulatory compliance.